 Let’s take the middle range and assume a coffee bean is around .15 grams.
 To have 8.25 grams of coffee, you will need around 55 coffee beans.

 This means to make a 6-ounce cup of coffee per the SCAA’s Golden Cup standard, you need 55 coffee beans.
+However, that number shifts a lot depending on how you brew.
+The section below breaks it down by method.

 What Affects The Number Of Coffee Beans Per Cup Of Coffee?